Skip to main content

 gameplay3 negative mentions

-• The lack of clear instructions and storytelling can lead to confusion and frustration, making it difficult for players to understand the game's purpose.
+• Many players found the lack of clear instructions and narrative coherence disorienting, making it difficult to understand the game's objectives and story.

-• Technical issues such as low framerates, crashes, and unresponsive controls detract from the overall experience.
+• Technical issues such as low framerates, crashes, and unresponsive controls detract from the overall experience, leaving some players feeling unsatisfied.

 • graphics